qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Writing unsafe Rust correctly is hard.
 Here are some traps in unsafe:

 - Don't violate mutable borrow exclusiveness.
-  - A `&mut` cannot overlap with any other borrow that overlaps.
+  - A `&mut` should not overlap with any other borrows and raw pointers.
   - The overlap here also includes interior pointer.
 A `&mut` to an object cannot co-exist with any other borrow into any part of that object.
   - Violating that rule cause undefined behavior and can cause wrong optimization.
 Rust adds `noalias` attribute for mutable borrows into LLVM IR.
 LLVM will heavily optimize based on `noalias`.
 [See also](https://doc.rust-lang.org/nomicon/aliasing.html)
   - The above rule doesn't apply to raw pointer `*mut T`.
   - Converting a `&T` to `*mut T` then mutate pointed data is undefined behavior.
 For that use case, wrap `T` in `UnsafeCell<T>`.
   - It's very easy to accidentally violate that rule when using borrows in unsafe.
 It's recommended to always use raw pointer and avoid using borrow (including slice borrow) in unsafe code.
 [Related1](https://chadaustin.me/2024/10/intrusive-linked-list-in-rust/), [Related2](https://web.archive.org/web/20230307172822/https://zackoverflow.dev/writing/unsafe-rust-vs-zig/)
 - [Pointer provenance](https://doc.rust-lang.org/std/ptr/index.html#provenance).
+  - For to-heap pointers, different allocations are different provenances.
+For to-stack pointers, different local variables are different provenances.
   - Two pointers created from two provenances is considered to never alias.
 If their address equals, it's undefined behavior.
   - Converting an integer to pointer gets a pointer with no provenance, using that pointer is undefined behavior, unless in these two cases:
     - The integer was converted from a pointer using `.expose_provenance()` and then integer converts to pointer using `with_exposed_provenance()`